EzequielASoares/Cepheids_Research/README.md

 ## 📚 Structure of the repository

 📁 **papers/** → Contains PDFs of the scientific articles read.
-📁 **summaries/** → Summaries of each article, chapter by chapter.
+📁 **summaries/** → Summaries of each article, chapter by chapter and analysis of reproducibility.
-📁 **evaluations/** → Analysis of reproducibility:
 - ✔️ Key points from the study.
 - ✔️ Positive aspects of reproducing the research.
 - ✔️ Challenges and limitations in reproducing the study.

 ## 🛠️ How to Use
 - Navigate to the **papers/** folder to access the original articles.
-- Check **summaries/** for structured summaries of each chapter.
-- Explore **evaluations/** to understand the feasibility and challenges of reproducing each study.
+- Check **summaries/** for structured summaries of each chapter, along with an evaluation of the feasibility and challenges of reproducing each study.

 ## 📌 Goals of this repository
 ✔️ Organize the scientific literature on Cepheid variable stars.